-Contracted Child Care provides short-term child care at the W-2 agency locations or through contracted slots at a regulated child care provider to ensure children are in a quality child care setting while their parents are accessing services at the W-2 agency.

-- 2. EA provides funding to families that meet all EA eligibility requirements including experiencing a current emergency due to homelessness, impending homelessness, energy crisis, fire, flood, or natural disaster.
+- 1. Contracted Child Care provides short-term child care at the W-2 agency locations or through contracted slots at a regulated child care provider to ensure children are in a quality child care setting while their parents are accessing services at the W-2 agency. - 2.
+EA provides funding to families that meet all EA eligibility requirements including experiencing a current emergency due to homelessness, impending homelessness, energy crisis, fire, flood, or natural disaster.
 (See EA Manual.) - 3.
-JAL's are short-term, interest-free loans to meet immediate and discrete expenses related to obtaining or maintaining employment.
+JALs are short-term, interest-free loans to meet immediate and discrete expenses related to obtaining or maintaining employment.
 (See W-2 Manual Chapter 17.) - 4.
 RCA is a time-limited program for low income refugees who do not meet W-2 eligibility criteria.
 A parallel benefit is the Refugee Medical Assistance (RMA) program for those who do not meet Medicaid eligibility criteria.
 (See W-2 Manual Chapter 18.)
 Note: Wisconsin funds RMA with funding other than TANF or TANF maintenance of effort (MOE).

 Many of Wisconsin's TANF programs use a percentage of the FPL to define eligible needy families.
-While each program has its own standards, all are either at or below three hundred (300) percent of FPL.
-The applicable program description indicates when an alternate measure of need is used to determine eligibility.
-The program description also notes whether qualifying programs have no income limits.
+While each program has its own standards, none exceed three hundred (300) percent of the FPL.
+The applicable program description indicates when an alternate measure of neediness is used.